SynapCell

 The 6-OHDA model is considered a gold standard for drug discovery in Parkinson’s disease:

-1. Selectively targets dopaminergic neurons, mimicking the disease’s pathology
+1. Selectively targets dopaminergic neurons, mimicking the disease’s pathophysiology

 2. Reproduces motor deficits similar to Parkinson’s symptoms